Database Explained | Definition, Evolution, and Modern Uses

 The evolution of databases has changed how we store and manage information over time.

-Early Databases
+Examples of Early Databases in Computing

 In the 1960s and 1970s, databases were basic and stored data in large, simple files.
 They were hard to use and didn’t organize data very well.